shahi-dKhan/ELL715-HandLogin/README.md

 | **Remove Environment** | `conda env remove -n image_proc_env` |

 **Put the dataset file in the same repository** which can be found at [dataset link](https://csciitd-my.sharepoint.com/personal/eez227536_iitd_ac_in/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Feez227536%5Fiitd%5Fac%5Fin%2FDocuments&ga=1).
-Unzip it and place it in the same directory where you run the code, or modify the path in `sanity_check_v2.py`.
+Unzip it and place it in the same directory where you run the code, or modify the path in the CONFIGs of file_loader.py and analyis.py.

 ---